 Particulate matter has been linked to cardiovascular and respiratory diseases such as asthma, bronchitis, and emphysema.
 The extent of health damage caused by particulate matter is determined by the size of the particles.
 Particles with a mass median diameter of less than 10 microns is called PM10, while particles with a mass median diameter of less than 2.5 microns is called PM2.5.
 PM2.5 are also called fine particles.
 Newer classifications can also include PM0.1, so-called ultra-fine particles.
 The smaller the particle, the higher the health risk, due to their ability to penetrate deep into the respiratory and circulatory systems, causing damage to the lungs, heart, and brain.

-Sulfur dioxide is an irritant, and can cause respiratory diseases in humans and animals.
+Sulphur dioxide is an irritant, and can cause respiratory diseases in humans and animals.
 It forms acid rain when dissolved in water, which damages vegetation, buildings and materials, and contributes to the acidification of terrestrial and aquatic ecosystems.
-Sulfur dioxide also forms secondary particulate matter (PM2.5) when combined with other compounds such as ammonia in the atmosphere.
+Sulphur dioxide also forms secondary particulate matter (PM2.5) when combined with other compounds such as ammonia in the atmosphere.

 Volatile organic compounds (VOC)